Outcome spaces framework

 Who participates in what role?

 The participants are project team members who individually reflect on their own preferred outcomes before sharing them with the group.
-A moderator guides through the process.
+A facilitator guides through the process.

 What do I need to prepare?

-The moderator needs to prepare the map of the outcome spaces to be displayed on a paperboard, table or the like, cards to stick or pin on the map and pens.
+The facilitator needs to prepare the map of the outcome spaces to be displayed on a paperboard, table or the like, cards to stick or pin on the map and pens.

 Mitchell C, Cordell D, Fam D 2015.
 Beginning at the end: The outcome spaces framework to guide purposive transdisciplinary research.
 Futures 65: 86-96.